ffgtso/ffgt-gln-gw-puppet/README.md

 # Freifunk (Gütersloh) Gluon Gateway Module

+DEPRECATION NOTE: We're switching from Puppet to Ansible, thus future work will happen at https://github.com/freifunkowl/ffowl-ansible-roles

 Based on https://github.com/ffnord/ffnord-puppet-gateway --
 forked due to different goals; while the aim is "works for us" initially, any bugfixes, additions etc. to make this a complete